- Top 5 Comparison

 Is It A Convertible Crib?

-As your child develops through infancy to toddler and beyond, throughout the years they will no doubt need different size beds to accommodate their growth.
-For the most cost effective solution to this, from the beginning it’s a good idea to perhaps consider buying what’s known as a 4 in 1 convertible crib.
-What this means is, initially throughout infancy it’s used as a standard crib, in later years it can be converted to a toddler bed, and then daybed, and lastly a full size bed.
-Most cheap baby cribs will not have this functionality, it’s usually top rated models which have the 4 in 1 convertible feature but be sure it states this in the description.
-Additionally, you can get 3 in 1 cribs too which are similar to the aforementioned with the exception that it cannot be transformed into a full sized bed.
+As your child develops from infancy to toddler and beyond, throughout the years they will no doubt need different size beds to accommodate their growth.
+For the most cost-effective solution to this, from the beginning, it’s a good idea to consider perhaps buying what’s known as a 4 in 1 convertible crib.
+What this means is, initially throughout infancy it’s used as a standard crib, in later years it can be converted to a toddler bed, and then a daybed, and lastly a full-size bed.
+Most cheap baby cribs will not have this functionality; it’s usually top-rated models which have the 4 in 1 convertible feature but be sure it states this in the description.
+Additionally, you can get 3 in 1 cribs too which are similar to those mentioned above with the exception that it cannot be transformed into a full sized bed.

 Does It Have Full Size And Toddler Bed Rails?

 Following on from the above, as the convertible cribs change through the years if you choose to use the baby crib as a toddler bed and then progress onto a full bed, you’ll need two sets of quite different looking rails.
 The first is most commonly known as a toddler bed rail, and the second is known as full-size bed rails.
 Bed rails for toddlers are used in stage 2/4, they are much lower and usually do not run the full bed length.
 These are optional and not required to make the conversion to a toddler bed; they’re for whenever infants are ready to come away from using the larger more restrictive and safer crib rails, but not quite ready to be trusted without safety supports.